 Constant and effective monitoring of accounts keeps the accounts receivable specialist in contact with the patient (or the party responsible for payment on the account).
 This opens up the opportunity to educate the patient: walk them through the payment process, answer any questions they may have about their bill, and help them understand payment deadlines.
 Hospital bills are not something everyone is altogether familiar with, so providing an educational voice can keep the bill in the front of their minds.

 After undergoing a procedure, there’s a good chance that the patient will be undergoing some kind of rehabilitation, whether that’s physical therapy or even just bed rest.
 When trying to acclimate back into normal life, a patient’s primary focus may not be on paying their due bills, for better or worse.
 They may be struggling to deal with pain, getting caught back up at work after time off, or some other situation that takes their mind away from their normal day-to-day routine.

 However, constant account monitoring allows accounts receivable specialists to gently remind patients of their due payments.
-A gentle weekly or bi-weekly note, dependent on the payment terms, can trigger a patient to remember to pay the bill, resulting in a prompt payment.
+A gentle weekly or bi-weekly note, dependent on the payment terms, can trigger a patient to remember to pay the bill, resulting in prompt payment.

-Let’s face it: to many patients, hospital bills are overwhelming.
+Let’s face it: too many patients, hospital bills are overwhelming.
 They’re working with insurance companies that may be fighting them on what amount they’ll pay, and the entire situation gets bogged down and confusing.
 As they’re trying to figure out what they owe and to whom, it can make a patient shut down and retreat.